 We’ll start with the basics.
 Although nearly all U.S. airports are owned by state or local governments, airports are required by the federal government to be as self-sustaining as possible and receive little or no taxpayer support.
 This means that airports must operate like businesses — funding their operations from their revenue, and thoughtfully and diligently planning funding for major improvement projects — which can often be very expensive.
 Airports are supported by the users of the airport and the fees, rents, or leases in place with airlines, tenants, and travelers.
 The bottom line for local taxpayers is “if you don’t use the airport, you’re not paying for the airport.”

 Seattle-Tacoma International Airport (SEA) is no different.
-The Port of Seattle operates the SEA terminal, along with the maritime facilities downtown and real estate properties in the region.
+The Port of Seattle operates SEA Airport, along with the maritime facilities downtown and real estate properties in the region.
 The Port is what’s called a “special purpose government” that is authorized by the State of Washington to operate the airport and is responsible for the efficient financial management of the facilities for the public benefit.
 Because the Port is a governmental entity, there is no profit, no shareholders, and no dividends.

 The Federal Aviation Administration (FAA) regulations govern public-use airports like SEA and provide grants for a portion of aviation-related improvements on things like runways.
-In accordance with FAA revenue use policy, all revenues generated at the airport must be spent at the airport.
+In accordance with the FAA revenue use policy, all revenues generated at the airport must be spent at the airport.
 Any surplus cash after the payment of annual expenses and debt obligations is reinvested at the airport.

 Does SEA make a profit?